Baltimore and Ohio 4500: History

 The locomotive was the very first USRA locomotive built and it was constructed in just twenty days.
 It was also finished on July 4, 1918, and it was decked out with American Flags for the occasion.
 While it has mostly remained as built mechanically, it received some of B&O's distinctive cosmetic changes throughout its service life, but the locomotive retains the original tender and trailing truck.
 During its service life, the locomotive was in freight service primarily on the Ohio and St. Louis divisions of the railroad.

 The Baltimore & Ohio Railroad No. 4500 is a class Q3 2-8-2 'Mikado' type steam locomotive, built by the Baldwin Locomotive Works in 1918.
 Following America's entry into WWI, the USRA nationalised the nation's railroad system in the interest of ensuring the most efficient operations possible.
 Ironically, WWI was almost over when #4500 was ready for service on 4 July 1918.
 Like the other USRA designs, #4500 was sturdy, functional and popular with maintenance and locomotive crews.
 It was also popular with the railroad companies with a total of six hundred and forty-one copies of the type produced by/for different US railroads in the years following the war.

 The B&O Q-3s were the first USRA Light Mikados built, and the first USRA engine of any type built.
 100 of them were built from July 1918 to February 1919.
 They had 63 inch driving wheels, a tractive effort of 54,723.80 lbs, and 200 psi boiler.
 Their tenders could hold up to 10,000 gallons of water and 16 tons of coal.
 Based on employee interviews, the locomotive crews described these engines as strong, functional, and easy riding making the Q-3 class popular with the engine crews.
 On New Year's Day 1957, the B&O renumbered all the engines in all classes to 3 digit numbers.
 The Q-3 class was renumbered from a 4500 - 4599 range to a 300 - 399 range to make way for new diesels.
 In 1956, the first of the Q-3s were retired from service and after the 1957 renumbering, the B&O began retiring some of the Q-3 class.

-No. 4500 operated on the B&O's Ohio Division mainly hauling freight until it was retired from service in 1957, and it was donated to the B&O Railroad Museum in 1960 where it is placed on static display today.
+No. 4500 operated on the B&O's Ohio Division mainly hauling freight until it was retired from service in 1957, and it was donated to the National Museum of Railroad History & Innovation in 1960 where it is placed on static display today.
 In 1957, the locomotive was renumbered 300 to make room for four-digit diesel locomotives.